Display a chart using the Vega-Lite library.

 selection (dict)

 The state of the on_select event.
-This attribure returns a dictionary-like object that supports both key and attribute notation.
+This attribute returns a dictionary-like object that supports both key and attribute notation.
 The name of each Vega-Lite selection parameter becomes an attribute in the selection dictionary.
 The format of the data within each attribute is determined by the selection parameter definition within Vega-Lite.

 Examples